County reports three more deaths

-Lawrence County reported three more deaths and 52 new cases on Tuesday, according to state health department officials.
+Lawrence County reported three more deaths and 63 new COVID-19 cases on Wednesday, state health officials reported.

-The county death count now stands at 134, 57 of which occurred in December.
+The county death count now stands at 143.
+Of those, 17 occurred in January.

-Lawrence County entered its 11th consecutive week of a substantial level of community transmission on Monday.
-All 67 counties statewide entered a fourth consecutive week of a substantial level of community transmission.
+Lawrence County entered its 12th consecutive week of a substantial level of community transmission on Monday.
+All 67 counties statewide entered a fifth consecutive week of a substantial level of community transmission.

-More than 159,000 doses of the Pfizer-BioNTech and Moderna COVID-19 vaccines have been administered.
-Shenango Presbyterian SeniorCare’s skilled nursing residents and staff will receive their first dose on Jan.
-14.
+So far, 1,258 doses of the COVID-19 vaccine have been administered in Lawrence County, including 151 who received both doses.
+On Tuesday, 24 partial doses and three full doses were administered.

-At the hospital, four COVID-19 ventilators are in use and five adult patients are in the COVID-19 intensive care unit.
+At the hospital, three COVID-19 ventilators are in use and four adult patients are in the COVID-19 intensive care unit.

 (0) comments